9 Genius Pedicure Tips I Learned From A Top London Foot Doctor

 London-based podiatrist Dina Gohil has earned herself the rather wince-inducing name 'the foot-scraper' but her credentials go so much further than simply filing away calluses.
-Her hundreds of loyal clients come from every corner of the UK with one goal in mind: to transform their tired feet.
+Her hundreds of loyal clients come from far away places with one goal in mind: to transform their tired feet.

 A booking can combine everything from nail repair and stopping infections in their tracks (more common than you might think, actually) to assessing the compatibility of your footwear.
 Spring is one of Dina's busiest times of year, with everyone cramming in appointments ahead of sandal season.